Quantum cohomology of twistor spaces and their Lagrangian submanifolds: Topological computations

 \subsection{The topology of hyperbolic manifolds}

-The fact that the Pontryagin and Stiefel-Whitney classes of an oriented hyperbolic manifold $M$ vanish allows us to give a good answer to the question of when $M$ admits an almost complex structure.
-Notice that the inclusion of $SO(2n)$ into $GL^+(2n)$ is a homotopy equivalence and hence the question of whether $M$ admits an orthogonal almost complex structure (a section of the twistor bundle) is the same as whether it admits any almost complex structure. \begin{lma} An oriented hyperbolic 6-manifold admits: a) an almost complex structure, b) a field $\xi$ of tangent 2-planes. \end{lma} \begin{proof} To prove a), recall (\cite{OkVan}, Proposition 8) that the obstruction to the existence of a lift $M\rightarrow BU(3)$ of the classifying map for the oriented tangent bundle is the Bockstein image of $w_2(M)$ in $H^3(M;\ZZ)$.
-Since $w_2(M)=0$ for a hyperbolic $M$ there is no obstruction.
+The assumption that the Stiefel-Whitney classes of $M$ vanish allows us to give a good answer to the question of when $M$ admits an almost complex structure.
+Notice that the inclusion of $SO(2n)$ into $GL^+(2n)$ is a homotopy equivalence and hence the question of whether $M$ admits an orthogonal almost complex structure (a section of the twistor bundle) is the same as whether it admits any almost complex structure. \begin{lma} An 6-manifold with vanishing Stiefel-Whitney classes admits: a) an almost complex structure, b) a field $\xi$ of tangent 2-planes. \end{lma} \begin{proof} To prove a), recall (\cite{OkVan}, Proposition 8) that the obstruction to the existence of a lift $M\rightarrow BU(3)$ of the classifying map for the oriented tangent bundle is the Bockstein image of $w_2(M)$ in $H^3(M;\ZZ)$.
 To prove b), (\cite{Th}, Theorem 1.3) gives a condition for the existence of such a 2-plane field with Euler class $u\in H^2(M;\ZZ)$: that there exists a class $v\in H^4(M;\ZZ)$ which reduces to the 4th Stiefel-Whitney class such that $u\cup v[M]=\chi(M)$.
 Vanishing of the Stiefel-Whitney classes reduces this to the condition that $v$ is divisible by 2.
 Since the Euler characteristic of a 6-manifold is even the existence of such a class $v$ follows straight from nondegeneracy of the Poincar\'{e} pairing. \end{proof} The almost complex structure gives us a section of the twistor bundle and hence a submanifold representing the homology class Poincar\'{e}-dual to $c_1(\mH)^3/8$.
 The 2-plane field allows us to ``Gauss-lift'' the whole 6-manifold by defining a submanifold of the twistor bundle consisting of points corresponding to complex structures for which $\xi$ is preserved.
 This submanifold intersects each twistor fibre in a twistor line and is Poincar\'{e} dual to $c_1(\mH)^2/4$.
 We can also define a submanifold Poincar\'{e} dual to $c_1(\mH)$ by taking the fibrewise cut-locus of our section (which is a hyperplane in each fibre).
 Let us write $\Sigma_k$ ($k=0,1,2,3$) for the corresponding submanifold representing $\pd\left(\frac{c_1(\mH)^k}{2^k}\right)$ (where $\Sigma_0=Z$).
 Notice that if $Y$ is a submanifold of $M$ then $\tau^{-1}(Y)$ intersects $\Sigma_k$ transversely for all $k$.

 These observations allow us to visualise homology classes in the twistor space.
 Given a cohomology class $y$ in $M$ we can represent $K\pd(y)$ by a submanifold $Y$ for large $K$.
 Now we can represent $K\pd(c_1(\mH)^i\tau^*y)$ by the intersection of the preimage $\tau^{-1}(Y)$ with the submanifolds (sections, Gauss-lifts,...) representing $c_1(\mH)^i$ (assuming they exist).